jiaomeizhou/Word-Embedding/README.md

 ## Semantic Similarity of Chinese Inverse Morpheme Words Based on Word Embedding
 Chinese Inverse Morpheme words (同素异序词): compound words that have the same morphemes but are arranged in the opposite order, such as "心中"和"中心".

-This program calculated consine similarity of Chinese Inverse Morpheme words.
+This project calculated consine similarity of Chinese Inverse Morpheme words.
 The results help us analyze characteristics of this kind of words.

 There are some examples:
 |word 1  |part-of-speech|word 2  |part-of-speech|cosine similarity|